 IndiGo flight diverted to Karachi airport after pilot reports technical defect

-This is the second such incident in two weeks when an Indian airline made an emergency landing in the neighbouring Pakistani city.
+The incident comes a day after an Air India Express flight had to be diverted to Muscat after the passengers smelled a burning odour.

 An IndiGo flight on Sunday made an emergency landing in Pakistan’s Karachi airport after the pilot observed a technical glitch, ANI reported.
+The incident took place a day after an Air India Express flight from Kozhikode to Dubai had to be diverted to Oman’s capital city Muscat.

-The plane was enroute from Sharjah in the United Aram Emirates to Hyderabad city.
+The IndiGo plane was enroute from Sharjah in the United Aram Emirates to Hyderabad city.

 “After the pilot of the Sharjah-Hyderabad flight observed a technical defect in the aircraft, as a precaution the aircraft was diverted to Karachi, Pakistan,” said a statement issued by the airline.